KelseyHigham/sp-font-maker/README.md

 Currently, the architecture looks like this:

-- `default.json` (file inherited from Handwrite)
+- `default.toml` (file inherited from Handwrite)
   - most default glyphs
-  - `cli.py` writes custom words to specific indices in `glyphs-fancy`, in a font-specific copy of `default.json`
+  - `cli.py` writes custom words to specific indices in `glyphs-fancy`, in a font-specific JSON copy of `default.toml`
-  - `sheettopng` uses the grid cell number as an index into `default.json`'s `glyphs-fancy`, to assign each grid cell a name, before saving each PNG
+  - `sheettopng` uses the grid cell number as an index into `default.toml`'s `glyphs-fancy`, to assign each grid cell a name, before saving each PNG
   - `svgtottf:add_ligatures` goes through `glyphs-fancy`, and creates a ligature for each entry with a `ligature` field
     - also adds them to `glyphs_with_ligatures`, for cartouching
     - also hard-codes the list `cartoucheable_non_words`